WebOrigami/docs/src/content/framework/tutorial.md

 ## Building static files

 You have been viewing your About Us site using a small Graph Origami server which is running in the background.
 But since this particular site is fundamentally static in nature, Glitch can automatically render all the pages and other necessary resources as static files.
-This lets Glitch serve the site faster and more cheaply; static sites on Glitch are free.
+This lets Glitch serve the site faster and more cheaply — static sites on Glitch are free.

 Glitch will build the static files automatically, but you can manually trigger the build process to see it in action.

-<span class="tutorialStep"></span> Switch to the Glitch editor window.
-Click the **Terminal** button in the toolbar at the bottom of the Glitch window.
+<span class="tutorialStep"></span> In the main Glitch editor window, click the **Terminal** button in the toolbar at the bottom of the Glitch window.

 <span class="tutorialStep"></span> In the Glitch terminal, type the following command: